 I started leading a full zero-waste lifestyle in 2015 after experiencing life in an Indianapolis community where affluent trash gets left behind.
-A food desert and lack of infrastructure meant many of my neighbors rarely even saw fresh produce.
+Living in a food desert with a strict budget and lack of infrastructure meant many of my neighbors rarely even saw fresh produce.